1MGSY0/AIDM-mini-project/README.md

 ## 4) Where to change parameters

-Open `Resnet-finetune.py` and look near the top for the key knobs:
+Open `Resnet-finetune.py` and and key knobs are at the top:

 ```python
 # Resnet-finetune.py